 Use the leftover butternut squash for a Butternut Squash Lasagna.
 A fall favorite with basil, goat cheese, brown rice noodles & caramelized onions.
 Our dairy-free option has a cashew-white bean cream.
 Find this recipe in our weekly gluten-free, meal plan: November Plan.

-Prep Dish is a gluten-free meal planning website.
+Prep Dish is a gluten-free & paleo meal planning website.
 Celebrity personal chef & dietitian Allison Stevens thoughtfully crafts each plan using her own well-tested recipes.
-Each plan allows you, the home cook, to spend only 2-3 hours preparing a week’s worth of crave-worthy, gluten-free, healthy meals using seasonal, whole foods (nothing processed!).
+Each meal plan allows you, the home cook, to spend only 2-3 hours preparing a week’s worth of crave-worthy, gluten-free, healthy meals using seasonal, whole foods (nothing processed!).
 We aim to save you time while keeping your family’s taste buds happy.

 Along with a weekly menu, you’ll get a printable grocery list and recipes for prep day — just one day of preparation yields scrumptious, good-for-you dishes all week long.
 Click to start saving time today!